 - I expect that my students will be involved in class.
-This includes being present, asking questions and participating in discussions and group work.
-(The instructor notes excellent attendance/attitude and will sometimes "bump up" a borderline grade for such students.) - You should come to class prepared (this means you should bring your notebook, tablet/laptop, etc. in addition to having your work with you).
+This includes being present, asking questions and participating in discussions and group work. - You should come to class prepared (this means you should bring your notebook, tablet/laptop, etc. in addition to having your work with you).
 Spend at least 8 hours per week working on this class. - I expect you will be respectful of everyone in the class, in word as well as behavior.
 Along these lines, I ask that you turn off and/or put away your cell phone, mp3 player, laptop, etc. during class unless it is being used for an activity so as to avoid causing a distraction.